jbuckman/boilerplate-dynet-rnn-lm/README.md

 `[Test TEST]     Loss: 5.0651960628      Perplexity: 158.411497631       Time: 20.4854779243`

-This is much worse than the baseline perplexity reported in the paper, but that's because we are just using a generic LSTM model as our baseline, rather than the more complex VD-LSTM model.
+This is much worse than the baseline perplexity reported in the paper, but that's because we are just using a generic LSTM model as our baseline, rather than the more complex VD-LSTM model, and with many fewer parameters.

 ### Write, Train & Evaluate Another Model